cyber-dojo/saver/README.md

 ```
   { "id": "55D3B97CF7" }
 ```
-Returns the avatar name and its individual practice-session id, eg
+Returns the individual practice-session avatar-index and id, eg
 ```
   { "join": {
-       "avatar": "lion",
+      "index": 6,
          "id": "D6A57FC1A5"
      }
   }
 ```